 The FBI special agent acceptance rate is tight, but when students are in college, as well as part of their post-graduate studies, working in FBI internships helps to improve their odds.
 The main reason is that FBI internships help students and potential candidates understand the FBI special agent lifestyle through hands-on experience.
 FBI internships are an excellent way for students to not only take themselves out of the classroom and out into the field but also understand what they’ll need to do to pass the physical fitness exams and other special agent requirements.

 The longer a student participates in FBI internships, the more valuable of an asset they become to their team.
 The main reason is that, through participation in FBI internships, they’re coming in at the ground floor and putting their classroom skills and on-the-job knowledge to the test.
-What this means is, students will have an opportunity to learn from veterans the realities of working in the field.
+What this means is, that students will have an opportunity to learn from veterans the realities of working in the field.

 Students of all levels can participate in unpaid and paid FBI internships.
 Opening up these doors of opportunity allows students from a wide variety of backgrounds to explore federal careers.
 When students complete FBI internships, they have a greater chance of converting their role into a permanent career.
 Students will have to complete at least 640 hours to be eligible to convert from FBI internships to a career in federal service.
 They’ll also have the opportunity to receive up to 320 credit hours if they show exceptional performance and academic excellence.